ta18/learn-hugo/content/english/faq/python3/venv/index.md

 * independent of other Python installs likely to coexist on the same machine,
 * independent of computer updates.

-A PVE is based on a dedicated disk tree that houses the version of the Python interpreter and modules that you need for your project.<br>
+A PVE is based on a dedicated disk tree that houses the version of the Python interpreter and modules that you need for your project.
-You can delete and re-create an PVE very easily, without impacting the other Python installs present on your computer.
+You can delete and re-create an PVE very easily, without impacting the other Python installations present on your computer.

 ## Tools